noahzeldin/dissertation/reception_analysis_write_up.md

 23. See L. Sp., “Musik im Propagandakampf.
 ‘Die Maßnahme’ in der Philharmonie,” *Vossische Zeitung*, Dec.
 15, 1930.

-24. These constitute NaN% of articles on *The Mother*.
+24. These constitute 21% of articles on *The Mother*.

 25. Dümling, *Lasst euch*, 335-39 notes Brecht and Eisler’s desire to engage with a diverse working-class audience, including